dobriban/diagonally_reduced/readme.md

 * E. Dobriban, W. Leeb, A. Singer: **PCA from noisy, linearly reduced data: the diagonal case**. available at [arxiv](https://arxiv.org/abs/1611.10333):

+This directory contains work by W. Leeb and E. Dobriban.

 # Acknowledgements
 * Uses software from E. Dobriban's EigenEdge package, also available on [GitHub](github.com/dobriban/EigenEdge).
 The functions from EigenEdge used here are: